Kleptopharmacophagy: Characteristics

-Kleptopharmacophagy is a generic term and a scientific neologism, that is used to describe the phenomenon of chemical theft between living organisms.
-This special type of behavior is something new for researchers, as it does not match the traditional descriptions of biological interaction.
-Kleptopharmacophagy cannot be defined simply with a use of classical ecological relationships and their descriptions, such as predation, parasitism and mutualism.
-Besides being an interspecific interaction, kleptopharmacophagy can also be seen as a cannibalizing act (hence an intraspecific act), with adults attacking larvae of their own species.
+Kleptopharmacophagy is a generic term and a scientific neologism describing the phenomenon of chemical theft between living organisms.
+This behavior is new to researchers, as it does not match traditional descriptions of biological interaction such as predation, parasitism and mutualism.
+Besides being an interspecific interaction, kleptopharmacophagy can also be cannibalistic (hence an intraspecific act), with adults attacking larvae of their own species.

 In butterflies

 Kleptopharmacophagy was first observed in milkweed butterflies.
 Here a male Ideopsis vitrea vitrea is seen scratching and feeding on the caterpillar of Idea blanchardii blanchardii.

 Kleptopharmacophagy has only been reported for butterflies in the subfamily Danainae, more commonly known as the milkweed butterflies.
 The phenomenon was first described in butterflies that were observed scratching and feeding on live larvae of other milkweed butterflies.
 The initial discovery was made in year 2019 in forests of North Sulawesi, in Indonesia, when two researchers noticed that milkweed butterflies of different species, well-known for their toxicity and bright warning colours (aposematism), were interacting with the larval stages of other butterflies.
 The adult insects were attacking and harassing the caterpillars by scratching at them with tarsal claws on their legs.
 The butterflies then imbibed the juices from the wounded caterpillars with their long and curved proboscis.
 Caterpillars that were targeted appeared to range from living to dead and dying individuals.
 Live caterpillars were observed to contort their bodies in an attempt to deter scratching, but usually succumbed to the repeat harassment.

-There is also one recorded example of kleptopharmachophagy occurring between two adult butterflies; a male Ideopsis vitrea vitrea was feeding on a liquid, oozing from the wings of the male I. blanchardii blanchardii.
+There is also one recorded example of kleptopharmacophagy occurring between two adult butterflies; a male Ideopsis vitrea vitrea was feeding on a liquid, oozing from the wings of the male I. blanchardii blanchardii.